Vulnerable hornbeams in Hatfield Forest

 Protecting the trees at Hatfield Forest

 For around 400 years, the hornbeam trees have been a special part of the landscape here at Hatfield Forest.
-We’ve recently noticed that a trio of ancient hornbeams near the main entrance of the forest are showing signs of root damage, compaction and soil erosion.
+We noticed that a trio of ancient hornbeams near the main entrance of the forest are showing signs of root damage, compaction and soil erosion.

-To help protect them, we’re fencing off the areas around the base of these trees while we carry out our conservation work.
+To help protect them, we fenced off the areas around the base of these trees to allow us to carry out our conservation work.
 These have had to be heavy duty, to keep out the red poll cattle who otherwise would take shelter under the trees.
 The barriers were made specially for us by local craftsmen Jake and Amy from locally sourced sweet chestnut.

 How we can all care for our ancient trees

 You may notice some route diversions in place around the base of three hornbeam trees and small, protective barriers.
 By following the short diversions, you’re helping to protect the vulnerable root base of these ancient trees.

 To aid their recovery, we’ll be placing mulch at the base of trees, a practice pioneered at Kew Gardens.

 We need to act now to ensure their survival, so we need your help to make sure future generations can enjoy these magnificent trees.